ploomber/ploomber/doc/features.rst

 Standalone
 ----------

 ploomber's pipelines are ready to run right after being created, no need to setup a separate system.
+Since all prodcts are part of the declaration, one can switch them entirely to isolate executions.

 .. code-block:: python